SEARCH RFS:

 Kaged is certified by Informed-Sport, the global gold standard for banned-substance testing.
 This makes the products safe for athletes at all levels.

-A 500-gram container costs just $24.99 and contains 100 servings.
-That’s roughly 25 cents per serving.
-It’s a simple, quality, quality, that lives up to the Kaged standard.
+A 500-gram container contains 100 servings for a great price.
+Its quality lives up to the Kaged standard.

 For all these reasons, Kaged Glutamine Powder is our #1 choice.